3-manifolds/SnapPy/doc_src/index.rst

 * Version 3.2 (???
 2024):

-  - :meth:`inside_view <snappy.Manifold.inside_view>` shows the user as a paper
-    plane or eye ball.
-Also adding button to geodesics window to put camera onto a geodesic.
-TODO: PICTURE!

-  - An alternative implementation of the length spectrum supporting verified computations and being significantly faster in some cases, see :meth:`length_spectrum_alt <snappy.Manifold.length_spectrum_alt>` and
+  - An alternative implementation of the length spectrum.
+It supports verified computations and is significantly faster in some cases.
+See :meth:`length_spectrum_alt <snappy.Manifold.length_spectrum_alt>` and
     :meth:`length_spectrum_alt_gen <snappy.Manifold.length_spectrum_alt_gen>`.